-- Proposals meeting INSPIRE criteria will be considered for funding on any NSF-supported topic. - Proposals in response to this Dear Colleague Letter (DCL) may be submitted after August 01,

-- Awards will generally support an individual PI or a small team. - An INSPIRE award must be substantively co-funded by at least two intellectually distinct NSF divisions or disciplinary programs. - A maximum budget of \$1 million applies for INSPIRE proposals/awards regardless of the number of sponsoring programs beyond the minimum of two. - Duration may be up to 5 years.
+- Proposals meeting INSPIRE criteria will be considered for funding on any NSF-supported topic. - Proposals in response to this Dear Colleague Letter (DCL) may be submitted after October 15, 2015. - Awards will generally support an individual PI or a small team. - An INSPIRE award must be substantively co-funded by at least two intellectually distinct NSF divisions or disciplinary programs. - A maximum budget of \$1 million applies for INSPIRE proposals/awards regardless of the number of sponsoring programs beyond the minimum of two. - Award durations may be up to 5 years.